joelnewcomer/seibels/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.0.0: Introduction of a new major feature: Page caching, as well as various small improvements, tweaks and fixes.
+* 3.0.11: 3.0 introduces a new major feature: Page caching, as well as various small improvements, tweaks and fixes.
 A recommended update for all.
+3.0.1-11 releases add small tweaks/fixes.